Data-and-Trust-Alliance/DPS/specification.md

 ## 7.3 Data Use Codes

-The following concepts are defined to describe intended and forbidden uses of the dataset
+The following concepts are defined to describe intended and forbidden uses of the dataset.

 - source URI: `https://dataandtrustalliance.org/DPS/CodeSystem/Use`